buraksezer/gsocks5/README.md

 Field        |  Type   | Description
 ------------ | ------- |-------------
 role | string | Role of this server.
-Set server on the remote host. debug | boolean | Disables or enables debug mode. server_addr | string | Address to listen, the syntax of laddr is "host:port", like "127.0.0.1:8080". password | string | Password to authenticate local server on remote server.
-It's not relevant with SOCKS5 protocol. socks5_username | string | Username for SOCKS5 Authentication protocol. socks5_password | string | Password for SOCKS5 Authentication protocol. server_cert | string | Path of the SSL certificate file. server_key | string | Path of the private key file of your certificate.
+Set 'server' on the remote host. debug | boolean | Disables or enables debug mode. server_addr | string | Address to listen, the syntax of laddr is "host:port", like "127.0.0.1:8080". password | string | Password to authenticate local server on remote server.
+It's not relevant with SOCKS5 protocol. socks5_username | string | Username for SOCKS5 Authentication protocol. socks5_password | string | Password for SOCKS5 Authentication protocol. server_cert | string | Path of your SSL certificate file. server_key | string | Path of the private key file of your certificate.

 You may need to generate a self-signed SSL certificate for the server component, the following command should work for you: